 Six Senses London is open.

-I say that with a particular kind of feeling, because this opening has been a long time coming — years of planning, a pandemic in the middle, the complexity of a £1.5 billion development anchored by the restored Whiteley building in Bayswater, and the considerable difficulty of building something genuinely considered within the constraints of a major urban redevelopment.
+I say that with a particular kind of feeling.
+This has been a long time coming — years of planning, a pandemic in the middle, the complexity of a £1.5 billion development anchored by the restored Whiteley building in Bayswater, and the considerable difficulty of building something genuinely considered within the constraints of a major urban redevelopment.
 When it finally happened, it felt quietly momentous.

 The hotel is 109 rooms, set within the broader Whiteley complex alongside apartments, restaurants and retail.
 The building itself is worth paying attention to: a grand Edwardian department store whose original facade and sweeping central staircase have been preserved, while everything inside has been rebuilt.
 The architects have done something difficult well — honouring the heritage without being imprisoned by it.
 The spaces feel calm, layered and confident in a way that a lot of luxury hotels, with their relentless emphasis on impact, do not.

-The spa is one of the largest Six Senses has created in an urban environment: 2,300 square metres, including a swimming pool, movement and yoga studios, thermal and hydrotherapy facilities, and recovery and biohacking zones.
-It sits alongside Six Senses Place, the first members' club the brand has launched, paired with an integrated wellness assessment and programme offering for hotel guests.
+The spa is one of the largest Six Senses has created in an urban environment: 2,300 square metres, with a swimming pool, movement and yoga studios, thermal and hydrotherapy facilities, and full recovery and biohacking infrastructure.
+But what I want to write about is Six Senses Place — the first members' club Six Senses has launched, and the project I was most involved in shaping.

 The location is worth noting.
 Not Mayfair.
 Not Knightsbridge.
 Bayswater — a neighbourhood long overlooked by London's hotel market, and now quietly transforming.
 The choice is deliberate, and confident.